developer22-university/developer22-university/README.md

 ### Hey there!!
-- I m working on my skills like react and flutter.
+- I m working on my skills like react and javascript.
 - 🔭 I’m currently exploring the fields of Machine Learning,Deep Learning and Artificial Intelligence.
 - 🔭 I like to develop full stack applications web or android.